Seattle Bucket List: 75 Things to Do in the Emerald City

 14. Pioneer Square Neighborhood

 Pioneer Square is known for its stunning architecture, which includes brick buildings and ornate facades.
 You’ll find the famous Smith Tower in Pioneer Square.
+The neighborhood is also home to numerous art galleries, boutiques, and restaurants, making it a great place to spend an afternoon exploring.

 Visitors can take a guided walking tour to learn about the area’s rich history, or simply wander around the streets and soak up the atmosphere.